agsb/jelly/documents/CircuitLayout.md

 ## Circuits

+The chips are grouped by type and sequential numbers are used for identify.

+### BOM

+05 eeproms, U1, U2, U3, U4 and U5, are AT28C16, 150 ns (~ 6.7 MHz), 2k x 8-bits, and have /OE to GND, /CS to GND, /WR to VCC;

+02 input latchs, U6 and U8, are 74HC273, 500 ns (~ 2.0 MHz), octal D-Flip-Flop with clear, 3-state, pull-up;

+02 output latchs, U7 and U9, are 74HC574, 500 ns (~ 2.0 MHz), octal D-Flip-Flop, 3-state, pull-up;

+01 switch, U10, is 74HC245, 500 ns (~ 2.0 MHz), octal bi-diretional switch, 3-state;

+02 binary counter, U11 and U12, are 74HC193, (< 100 MHz), dual 4-bit binary ripple counter, up, down, load and reset;

+01 D-flip-flop, U13, is 74HC74,

+02 ORs gates, U14, U15, are 74HC32, 150 ns ( ~6.7 MHz ), quad 2-input OR gate;

 ### Clock

 One oscilator circuit gives a primary clock pulses (less than 1.6 MHz);

 ### Decoder

-One latch 74HC273, U1, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U4,  /OE is GND, CS is CS1, CLR is CL1;
+One latch 74HC273, U6, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U4, /OE is GND, CS is CS6, CLR is CL6;

+One eeproms AT28C16, U4, takes Q0-Q7 as A0-A7 from U6, gives D0-D3 as A5-A8 into U1, U2 and U3.
+Lines A8-A10 and D4-D7 are not used.

-Two binary counter 74HC193, U2 and U3, takes clock pulses, gives Q0-Q4 as A0-A4 into U5, U6 and U7, CLR is CLR2 and CLR3;  _At Q5 its resets to 0_;
+Two binary counter 74HC193, U11 and U12, takes clock pulses, gives Q0-Q4 as A0-A4 into U1, U2 and U3, CLRs is CLR11 and CLR12;  _At Q5 its resets to 0_;

-One eeproms AT28C16, U4, takes Q0-Q7 as A0-A7 from U1, gives D0-D3 as A5-A8 into U5, U6 and U7. lines A8-A10 and D4-D7 are not used.

-This circuit is used to translate the code byte to opcode and could decoder till 255 opcodes and 255 microcode steps.
+This circuit is used to translate a byte from code tape into opcode and could decode till 255 opcodes and 255 microcode steps.

 ### Interpreter

-Three eeproms AT28C16, U5, U6 and U7, shares A0-A10, takes D0-D4 as A5-A8 from U4, takes Q0-Q4 as A0-A4 from U2 and U3.
-U5 gives D0-D7 as C0-C7, U6 gives D0-D7 as C8-C15, to internal bus, and U7 gives as C16-C23 as D0-D7 to U11.
+Three eeproms AT28C16, U1, U2 and U3, shares A0-A10, takes D0-D4 as A5-A8 from U4, takes Q0-Q4 as A0-A4 from U11 and U12.
+U1 gives D0-D7 as C0-C7 and U2 gives D0-D7 as C8-C15, to internal bus, and U3 gives as C16-C23 as D0-D7 to U7.

 They are used together for opcode and microcode lookup, address A0-A4 are used for 32 steps micro-code, A5-A8 for define 16 op-code, and A9-A10 for select 4 pages of codes for modes.

 ### Math Lookups

-One latch 74HC273, U8, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U9, /OE is OE8, CS is CS8, CLR is CL8;
+One latch 74HC273, U8, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U5, /OE is OE8, CS is CS8, CLR is CL8;

-One eeprom At28C16, U9, takes M0-M2 from U2 as A8-A10, takes Q0-Q7 from U7 into A0-A7, takes QX-QX from UX into A8-A10, gives Q0-Q7 as D0-D7 into U10;
+One eeprom At28C16, U5, takes M0-M2 from U2 as A8-A10, takes Q0-Q7 from U7 into A0-A7, gives D0-D7 as D0-D7 into U10;

-One latch 74HC754, U10, takes Q0-Q7 from U9, giving Q0-Q7 as D0-D7 to data bus, /OE is OE10, CS is CS10;
+One latch 74HC754, U9, takes Q0-Q7 from U5, giving Q0-Q7 as D0-D7 to data bus, /OE is OE9, CS is CS9;

 It is used to lookup table for math functions.